codeforamerica/form-flow/README.md

 | submissionId  | The ID of the Submission object - see https://github.com/codeforamerica/form-flow#submission-object                        |
 | xForwardedFor | The X-Forwarded-For request header - see https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For         |

 These attributes can be displayed in the logs by configuring the log format as described in the above document.
-For an example, see https://github.com/codeforamerica/form-flow-starter-app/blob/main/src/main/resources/logback-spring.xml.
+For an example that exposes the entire Mapped Diagnostic Context (MDC) in JSON-formatted logs, see https://github.com/codeforamerica/form-flow-starter-app/blob/main/src/main/resources/logback-spring.xml.